 3204.2.1 Minimum requirements for client leased or occupant owned warehouses.
 Designs of an automatic sprinkler system for client leased or occupant owned buildings containing high pile storage shall be based on the requirements of NFPA 13.
 The responsible fire protection engineer shall perform a survey of the building to determine commodity classification, storage configuration, building height and other information related to the development of an appropriate sprinkler system design.
 The fire protection engineer shall also make reasonable efforts to meet with the building owner or operator to understand seasonal or customer related fluctuations to the stored commodities, storage height, and configuration.
 The sprinkler design shall be based on the most demanding requirements determined through the onsite survey and discussions with the building owner or operator.
-The technical report shall describe the basis for determining the commodity and sprinkler design selection, how the commodities will be isolated or separated, and include referenced design document(s), including NFPA 13 or the current applicable factory mutual data sheets.
+The technical report shall describe the basis for determining the commodity and sprinkler design selection, how the commodities will be isolated or separated, and include references to the design document(s).
 If a specific fire test is used as the basis of design, a copy of the fire test report shall be provided at the time of plan review.